torch/ezinstall/README.md

     curl -s https://raw.github.com/clementfarabet/torchinstall/master/install-torch | bash

-By default, it will install Torch in $HOME/local/ , you can also override the default path by doing:
+By default, it will install Torch in /usr/local/ , you can override this default path by doing:

-    curl -s https://raw.github.com/clementfarabet/torchinstall/master/install-torch | PREFIX=/my/path bash
+    curl -s https://raw.github.com/clementfarabet/torchinstall/master/install-torch | PREFIX=~/local bash

 Torch7 now ships wih Luarocks, bundlde into an executable called torch-rocks.
 You can install new packages like this: